SIPs and Senior Year

 Studio Art SIP- Winter Term

 All Senior Integrated Projects are to be advanced-level work.
 Senior Integrated Projects in Studio Art are usually one unit; typically executed in the winter quarter of senior year.
 The bulk of a Studio Art SIP includes the creation of a significant body of artwork in an area of focus.
 Most students use one primary medium to explore a theme or narrow subject matter throughout the creation of their project.
-Midterm and Final project reviews with a faculty panel take place in Week Two and during Finals of winter term, with all creative work completed by the last review.
+Midterm- and final-project reviews with a faculty panel take place in Week Three and during Finals of winter term, with all creative work completed by the last review.
 Exhibitions of SIPs take place as part of Professional Practices during the Spring Term.

 Students should have considerable experience, including at least one intermediate/advanced course, in the medium or area of the SIP.
 Sculpture and ceramics students should take at least three sculpture or ceramics courses, respectively.